Skip to content

 Girls Programming

-SuperNOVA’s Girls programming provides female and female identifying youth with free educational opportunities in STEM fields and industries allowing participants to explore their interests in a safe and inclusive environment.
+SuperNOVA’s Girls programming provides participants with free educational opportunities in STEM fields and industries allowing girls to explore their interests in a safe and inclusive environment.

-Our summer camps are based in Halifax, Nova Scotia, at Dalhousie University.
+Our girls programs are based in Halifax, Nova Scotia, at Dalhousie University.

 ITS for Girls